Rich David

 Richard Claude "Rich" David (born May 14, 1976) is an American politician and journalist.
 He served as the mayor of Binghamton, New York from 2014 to 2021.
-He is running for the 52rd district of the New York State Senate in 2022.
+He ran for the 52rd district of the New York State Senate in 2022.

 Education and early career

 David graduated from Allendale Columbia School in 1994.
 He then attended St. John Fisher College where he studied communications and political science.
 While at St. John Fisher College, David worked as a production intern at a local television station.

 In 1998, David moved to Binghamton to start his career in journalism as a general assignment reporter for WBNG-TV.
 While covering local politics, he met then-Mayor Richard A. Bucci and became interested in public service.
 In 2000, Bucci appointed David as City Hall's Director of Community Relations, a position in the Mayor's Office that handled public information, media relations and constituent communications.

 In 2002, David received his Master of Public Administration from Binghamton University while working at City Hall.

 In 2004, David was appointed Deputy Mayor, a position that provides professional support and advises the Mayor in all matters related to the daily operation of city government.
 In 2006, David left local government as the term-limited Bucci administration came to an end.
 He was hired as public affairs officer at SUNY Broome Community College.

 In 2008, David and his development firm Confluence Enterprises completed work restoring a historic downtown Binghamton building into a loft apartment where David now resides, investing $250,000 in the revitalization effort.
 In subsequent years, Confluence Enterprises has invested in various real estate holdings and businesses in Binghamton.